 HIIT is good news for mental and physical health, with loads of benefits that are all backed by science: It improves your cardio fitness, preserves muscle mass during weight loss, revs your metabolism and more.

 But HIIT isn't for everyone.
-If you have heart problems, are brand new to exercise or are injured, you'll want to steer clear.
+If you have heart problems, are brand new to exercise or are dealing with joint or muscle pain, you'll want to steer clear.
 But if you're healthy, injury-free and already exercise consistently, go for it!

 Discover all the benefits of HIIT — regardless of your fitness level.